gchriswill/JicJacJoe/README.md

 ### IMPORTANT NOTES

-The project was implemented in IntelliJ IDEA and has 1 dependency, which is the Java annotations library is has been included in the repository and zipped folder in the assignment submission field.
+The project was implemented in IntelliJ IDEA and has 1 dependency, which is the Java annotations' library is has been included in the repository and zipped folder in the assignment submission field.

 Also, JUnit lib has been already integrated to the Jic Jac Joe's project for module 2,